JuliaLang/julia/README.windows.md

 ## Supported build platforms

-- Windows 8: supported
+- Windows 8: supported (32 and 64 bits)
 - Windows 7: supported (32 and 64 bits)
 - Windows Vista: unknown
-- Windows XP: not supported
+- Windows XP: not supported (however, there have been some reports of success following the msys2 steps)

 ## Compiling with MinGW/MSYS2

 ### MSYS2 provides a robust MSYS experience.
 ### The instructions in this section were tested with the latest versions of all packages specified as of 2014-02-28.

 1. Install [7-Zip](http://www.7-zip.org/download.html).